 To avoid side effects, choose natural supplements instead

 If you could achieve the arthritis pain relief you need safely, without total reliance on drugs, wouldn’t it be worth a try?

 As you can see in this report, the NSAID ibuprofen has potential serious side effects from over use or long-term treatment.

 Do you have pain that requires non-prescription or prescription medication as many as five days a week?
 If so, you may wonder about the potential damage this drug has on your gastrointestinal tract, kidneys, heart or other organs.

-One of the three natural pain relief products in the link above has completely replaced ibuprofen and made a remarkable difference in the treatment of my husband and my osteoarthritis, as well as my recurrent neck and back pain (click the blue link below for product information):
+One of the three natural pain relief products in the link above has completely replaced ibuprofen and made a remarkable difference in the treatment of my husband and my osteoarthritis, as well as my recurrent back pain (click the blue link below for product information):

 Disclaimer: Health statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.